Program: M.A., Sociology

 - A 10-12 page (double spaced) writing sample (term or research paper).

 The department’s standards for admission are higher than those required by the University.
 The department will determine whether a student meets the additional requirements needed for admittance into the Sociology graduate program.
 All material must be submitted to the Sociology department by the department’s deadline to be considered.
+Please go to Applying for the Master’s Degree Program in Sociology for details on how to apply.
 See the Graduate Programs section in this Catalog for additional information regarding classification.
-For further information, contact the Sociology department graduate advisor.
+For further information, contact the Sociology department graduate coordinator.

 C. Program Requirements